Climbing the Florence Duomo: Key Tips for Brunelleschi’s Dome

 I do recommend trying to book via the official website first since it’s cheaper (starting at €30, about $32 USD at time of writing).
 But it’s nice to know that you can use either of the links above to try to find a last-minute ticket if the official website is sold out for your dates.

-When I looked at both of these options at the end of April, I could find tickets available within the next 48 hours, but note that you may need to book with a little more advance timing in the summer months.
+When I looked at both of these options at the end of April when I first wrote this post, I could find tickets available within the next 48 hours.
+Note that you may need to book with a little more advance timing in the summer months!

 Be prepared for your time slot.

 Make sure that you are in line a few minutes before your time slot opens.
 Don’t worry, as long as you are in the line at this time, you will get in.
-It takes them a little while to check everyone’s ticket and have them go through security.
+It takes them a little while to check everyone’s ticket and have them go through security, but you’ll still be considered on time.

 My advice is to scout out your entrance area beforehand and make sure you understand where you need to be lining up.
-You don’t want to be racing around at the last minute trying to find the entrance and risk losing your time slot that you paid good money for!
+You don’t want to be racing around at the last minute trying to find the entrance and risk losing your time slot that you paid good money for (and planned in advance for)!

 Check any oversize bags (and backpacks of any size).